-Given the many situational similarities between Niger and Mali (and also the fact that Niger-unlike Mali-actually borders Libya), many in Niger believe that the country escaped the fate of Mali more by luck than by pluck.
+Given the many situational similarities between Niger and Mali (and also the fact that Niger borders Libya, which is not the case for Mali), many in Niger believe that the country escaped the fate of Mali more by luck than by pluck.
 There are important justifications for this belief, which I will revisit at the end of this section.
-However, it was not just luck that saved Niger from Mali's fate in 2012; it was also some amount of pluck.
-But above all it was a general context inherited from a recent history that is very different from that of Mali.
-First, there is the key difference between northern Mali and northern Niger that the latter harbors substantial mineral resources (uranium and coal especially)
+However, it was not just luck that saved Niger from Mali's fate in 2012: it was also some amount of pluck, but above all, a general context inherited from recent history that was very different from the one in Mali.
+First, there is the key difference between Northern Mali and Northern Niger that the latter harbors substantial mineral resources (uranium and coal especially) that play a critical role in Nigerien politics and policy; and second, there is the legacy of the Nigerien Tuareg rebellion of 2007-2009.